Specialty specific guidance for CESR in Immunology

 - Allergy, Clinical and Laboratory Immunology – this combined clinical and laboratory pathway will continue to be named Immunology until a legal name change is approved.

-The Immunology curriculum is made up of 14 CiPs.
-Six Generic CiPs which are common to all physicianly specialties and eight Specialty CiPs.
+The Immunology curriculum is made up six Generic CiPs which are common to all physicianly specialties and eight Specialty CiPs unique to Immunology.

 In Immunology, two years Internal Medicine Training will replace Core Medical Training as the core training programme.
 Applicants will be required to demonstrate maintenance of relevant Internal Medicine Stage 1 capabilities (including MRCP).